porres/pd-else/README.md

 ###Installing ELSE:

 This release needs Pd Vanilla 0.49-0 or above, it doesn't work in Pd Extended/Purr Data.
-ELSE comes with a set of separate binaries, so all you need to is add the "else" path to Pd via prepferences => path or using the [declare] object.
+ELSE comes with a set of separate binaries, so all you need to is add the "else" path to Pd via "Preferences => Path" or using the [declare] object.

 ####Building ELSE for Pd Vanilla: